 - Needing to go to trial, which will add time to your case

-The Dominguez Firm is a full service law firm.
+The Dominguez Firm is a full-service law firm.
 That means we do not outsource cases or settle for less because we can’t afford to go to trial.
 On the contrary, we have the resources to see a case through to the end for our clients.
 Our in-house team of award-winning personal injury trial lawyers in Orange are ready to take your wrongful death case to court if the settlement offer is inadequate.
-For us, it’s not about rushing through your Orange County wrongful death claim, it’s about getting you and your family the justice and total compensation you are entitled to.
+For us, it’s not about rushing through your Orange County wrongful death case, it’s about getting you and your family the justice and total compensation you are entitled to.

 How much will it cost me to hire the wrongful death lawyers at The Dominguez Firm?